Malta Gluten & Lactose Free Week 2022

 MGLFW is collaboration between Veggy Malta and social partner Coeliac Association Malta and various key players within the retail and wholesale sector.
 Together we aim to build awareness on coeliac disease and gluten and lactose intolerances which altogether effect a substantial percentage of the population.

-Malta Gluten & Lactose Free Week 2022 starts on the 16th of May which is International Coeliac Day and ends on the 22nd May.
+Malta Gluten & Lactose Free Week 2023 starts on the 15th of May and ends on the 21nd May.
+The 16th of May is International Coeliac Day.

 Awareness information on Coeliac disease and lactose intolerance